Coronavirus outbreak: How COVID-19 made changes in education system

 With this, the UNESCO too suggested that digital learning platforms can help students' access to quality education remotely during times like these which can be a shift to e-learning.

-The usage of internet and technology has gathered new opportunities of learning for students of all ages and broke the barrier between classrooms and education.
+The usage of the internet and technology has gathered new opportunities of learning for students of all ages and broke the barrier between classrooms and education.

 Odisha to begin online education for class 10 students of govt schools